Using AI to Design Inclusive Public Spaces

 Watch the Lecture on YouTube

-Why This Talk Mattered
+Why The Talk Mattered

 © 2026 Rashid Mushkani.
 All rights reserved.